nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### SAML: time skew support {{since '10.2'}}

-A new `nuxeo.saml2.skewTimeMs` configuration property to control the clock skew in milliseconds has bene introduced.
+A new `nuxeo.saml2.skewTimeMs` configuration property to control the clock skew in milliseconds has been introduced.
 Default value is 60 * 1000 (1 minute).

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24766](https://jira.nuxeo.com/browse/NXP-24766).